-Finally, you are ready to shave with your safety razor.
+Finally, you are ready.
 After shaving, rinse off then pat it dry with a towel.
-Add oil to the hair after toweling it dry.
+Add oil to the hair after towelling it dry.
 If desired, apply aftershave at this point.

 The same is true when using a disposable cartridge razor.
 Use an aerosol can or soap that requires a brush to stir up the lather.
 After applying warm water, apply the lather.

-Creams lubricate and lift beard hair away.
+Shaving cream lubricates and lifts beard hair away.
 It cleans you and gives the shaver a way to track where he has been.

 Rashes, razor burn or ingrown beard hairs, it may irritate other growths like pimples or moles, etc. The less frequent you go across the cheeks, the better.

 In using a safety razor it has only a single blade pulling across the jaw at anytime.
 Most people will pull it across two to three times per area shaved, that’s three strokes per shave.